OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ##### Description

 Force the unpublishing of a media stream from a Session.
 The stream belongs to a specific [Connection obejct](#the-connection-object).
-All of the subscribers receiving this stream will also be destroyed.
+All subscribers receiving this stream will also be destroyed.

 ##### Operation